https://hgic.clemson.edu/

 Landscape Irrigation Management Part 1: Water in the Landscape

 Many in the Southeast view irrigation as a “quick fix” for problems encountered during a hot, dry summer.
-It is a simple way to get some water to plants that are wilting and keep them alive until rainfall returns.
-Others see irrigation as a method to provide all of the water a plant may need on a daily basis.
-Neither of these views will provide a good habitat for our landscape plants.
+It is a simple way to get water to wilting plants and keep them alive until rainfall returns.
+Others see irrigation as providing all the water a plant may need daily.
+Neither of these views will provide a suitable habitat for our landscape plants.

-Irrigation is quite simply a balancing act.
-We are attempting to maintain a given soil moisture content for optimum plant growth.
+Irrigation is a balancing act.
+We are attempting to maintain soil moisture content for optimum plant growth.

 When too much water is applied to the landscape, the excess water saturates the root zone and replaces oxygen in the rooting area.
 Plant roots require oxygen to grow properly, so the anaerobic (without oxygen) conditions in a saturated or flooded landscape do not provide the ideal growing medium for a plant.
-Plants that are found in a flooded or saturated area are often referred to as “drowned,” which is an apt expression.
+Plants found in a flooded or saturated area are often called “drowned,” an apt expression.

-When too little water is applied to the landscape, plants begin to dry and wither.
-Every plant transpires (or emits) an amount of water through the stomata (small openings that vary in size with the climate conditions) in the leaves as a part of the plant’s water use and transport / production processes.
-When a plant finds itself in a drought condition, it usually begins to hoard its water supply by partially closing the stomata.
-This restricts water flow through the plant and results in slower transport processes as well as wilting.
+Plants begin to dry and wither when too little water is applied to the landscape.
+Every plant transpires (or emits) an amount of water through the stomata (tiny openings that vary in size with the climate conditions) in the leaves as a part of the plant’s water use and transport/production processes.
+When a plant finds itself in drought, it usually hoards its water supply by partially closing the stomata.
+This restricts water flow through the plant, resulting in slower transport processes and wilting.
 If we allow the plant to be “drought-stressed” in this manner for too long, the plant will be weakened and may even die.

 Figure 1.
 The irrigation balancing act.